TwentIvan/AbapCrm/replit.md

 # Overview

-This CRM application is designed for SAP ABAP freelancers to manage projects, tasks, business deals, partners, and calendar events.
-It provides a unified dashboard for essential business management tools, including project tracking, deal pipeline, partner relationship management, and task organization, built as a full-stack web application.
-The application incorporates an AI-powered project agent for intelligent message analysis and semi-automatic project creation, along with robust multi-organization data filtering capabilities.
+This CRM application for SAP ABAP freelancers provides a unified dashboard to manage projects, tasks, business deals, partners, and calendar events.
+It's a full-stack web application featuring an AI-powered project agent for intelligent message analysis and semi-automatic project creation.
+The system also includes robust multi-organization data filtering and a metadata-driven extension layer for custom fields, entities, workflows, and permissions.
+It supports receiving SAP Transport Requests via API, email, or manual input, and integrates with SAP shortcuts for direct program execution.

-## Custom Fields & Metadata System (Backend Implemented - Oct 2025)

-The system now includes a comprehensive **metadata-driven extension layer** for custom fields, entities, workflows, and permissions:

-- **Custom Entities (13 DB tables)**: User-defined entities with extensible schemas stored in JSONB
-- **Custom Fields**: Dynamic field definitions with type validation (text, number, date, boolean, select, relation)
-- **Entity Custom Values**: Stores custom field values for core entities (projects, tasks, etc) in JSONB format `{value, display, metadata}`
-- **Workflow System**: Event-driven automations with triggers (onCreate, onUpdate, onDelete, onFieldChange) and actions
-- **Role-Based Permissions**: Granular CRUD permissions per entity and field
-- **CustomMetadataService**: Caching + runtime validation with Zod schema generation from JSONB metadata
-- **EventBus**: Type-safe pub/sub pattern for domain events (entity.created/updated/deleted, field.changed)

-**Backend Status:** ✅ Complete (15 storage methods, 11 API routes, database schemas, services) **Frontend Status:** 🚧 Pending (hooks, components, UI for metadata management)

-## SAP Transport Request Integration

-The system supports three methods for receiving Transport Requests from SAP systems:
-1. **Direct API** - ABAP reports can send JSON via POST to `/api/sap-transport` with API key authentication
-2. **Email Integration** - ABAP reports can send JSON attachments to a dedicated email folder, making the system completely independent from client IT infrastructure
-3. **Manual Paste** - Users can manually paste JSON via UI dialog, launched directly from project actions

-The email-based approach provides full autonomy: users configure a dedicated email folder (e.g., "SAP Transport"), and the IMAP service automatically processes JSON attachments to create Transport Requests with tasks and objects in the database.

-## SAP Shortcut Integration

-Projects with an associated SAP system can launch the **ZTHU_DOCUMENTATION** program directly:
-- The system generates a `.sap` shortcut file with connection parameters
-- Clicking the project action "Lancia ZTHU_DOCUMENTATION" downloads the shortcut and opens the paste JSON dialog
-- Users execute the ABAP program, copy the JSON output, and paste it directly into the dialog
-- The Transport Request is automatically created and linked to the project

 # User Preferences